-Jumpstart is a preparation program designed to help students develop the academic and inter-personal skills to navigate law school and become successful legal professionals.
-The three-day program brings together incoming students from groups traditionally under-represented in the legal profession, from the six Chicago-area law schools before the official orientations at their respective law schools.
+Jumpstart is a preparation program designed to help students develop the academic and interpersonal skills to navigate law school and become successful legal professionals.
+The three-day program brings together incoming students from groups traditionally underrepresented in the legal profession, from the six Chicago-area law schools and the University of Illinois at Urbana-Champaign before the official orientations at their respective law schools.
 Through a series of interactive sessions, students confront the challenges that all first-year law students face and learn about the crucial components to a successful and satisfying law school experience.
 They also learn about important resources and support available to them on an on-going basis.

 Judge Ann Claire Williams (Ret.) launched the Jumpstart Program in the early 2000s to help underrepresented minority law students learn what to expect in their first year of law school and learn best practices to become successful lawyers.